 What's the Difference Between a Felony and a Misdemeanor?

 Below, criminal defense attorney Matthew Konecky discusses the differences between a felony and a misdemeanor for battery charges in Palm Beach Gardens, FL.

 Common Defenses for Battery Charges

 There are many possible defenses to battery charges and every case is different.
 Based on the facts of your particular case, some of the basic defense tactics that can be used include the following:

 It's important to remember that every case is unique and there are a host of factors that can be challenged in regards to circumstances leading up to, during, and after your arrest.
 A skilled criminal defense attorney can address these factors during pre-trial and trial to deliver the best possible defense.

-If you have been charged with battery, it is extremely important that you hire an experienced and knowledgeable criminal defense lawyer.
-I have over 10 years of experience representing clients charged with these types of violent offenses in Palm Beach, Broward, and Miami-Dade counties.
+If you have been charged with battery in Palm Beach Gardens, it is extremely important that you hire an experienced and knowledgeable criminal defense lawyer.
+Attorney Matthew Konecky has over 10 years of experience representing clients charged with these types of violent offenses in Palm Beach, Broward, and Miami-Dade counties.